Privacy Policy

 For the purposes of UK GDPR and the Data Protection Act 2018, Lewis Hadden (trading as Sidenote) is the data controller for personal data collected through the Sidenote browser extension and web dashboard.

-2. What we collect
+2. Data collection: what we collect

 Account data